ptmrio/autorename-pdf/README.md

-# autorename-pdf
+# AutoRename-PDF

-**autorename-pdf** is a highly efficient tool designed to automatically rename and archive PDF documents based on their content.
+**AutoRename-PDF** is a highly efficient tool designed to automatically rename and archive PDF documents based on their content.
 By leveraging OCR and AI technology, it extracts critical information such as the company name, document date, and document type to create well-organized filenames.
 This tool simplifies document management and ensures consistency, especially for businesses handling large volumes of PDFs.

 ---

 ## Features

 - **Automatic PDF Renaming**: Extracts metadata from PDFs (company name, date, document type) and renames them accordingly.
+- **Customizable Output Format**: Configure date formats, language preferences, and document type abbreviations to suit your needs.
 - **Organized Archiving**: Ensures consistency in document naming and file storage, streamlining archiving processes.
 - **Batch Processing**: Rename multiple PDFs within a folder in one go.
 - **Context Menu Integration**: Easily right-click on files or folders to trigger renaming actions.